-When Leslie is applying his makeup while being interviewed about his target, the song playing in the background is the same as that heard at the end of The Shining, where Jack Torrence appears in the photo: ''Midnight, The Stars and You,'' sung by Al Bowlly with the Ray Noble Orchestra, 1934.
+When Leslie is applying his make-up while being interviewed about his target, the song playing in the background is the same as that heard at the end of The Shining (1980), where Jack Torrence (Jack Nicholson) appears in the photo: ''Midnight, The Stars, and You",' sung by Al Bowlly with the Ray Noble Orchestra, 1934.
 See more »

 When Taylor Gentry is running into the apple orchard near the end of the film you can see the set lights at the top of the screen.
 See more »

 This is the living room.
 There's Church and Zoe.
 They are my little sweeties.
 Actually, he's not.
 Don't put your finger anywhere near him.